-Ethics (via Latin ethica from the Ancient Greek ἠθική [φιλοσοφία] "moral philosophy", from the adjective of ήθος ēthos "custom, habit"), a major branch of philosophy, is the study of values and customs of a person or group.
+Ethics (via Latin ethica from the Ancient Greek ήθική $[\phi_1 \lambda_0 \sigma_0 \phi_1 \alpha]$ "moral philosophy", from the adjective of $\eta_0 \sigma_0 \alpha$ ethos "custom, habit"), a major branch of philosophy, is the study of values and customs of a person or group.
 It in simplest terms is the philosophy on how to act.
 It covers the analysis and employment of concepts such as right and wrong, good and evil, and responsibility.
 It is divided into three primary areas: meta-ethics (the study of the concept of ethics), normative ethics (the study of how to determine ethical values), and applied ethics (the study of the use of ethical values).

-The othe of Hippocratus

-which he gaue vnto his defiples and fcollers, which professing Phisicke and Chirurgerie is very worthie to be observed and kept faithfullie, of everie true and honest Artests, althought he himselfe were but a heathen man , and without ... yet for his noble and excellent f kil of our in Philicke and Chirurgerie, he Whole first eric nest general policy of the first policy of the policy tradition of the state of the policy of the for cuer.
+The othe of Hippocratus which he gaue vnto his defiples and fcollers, which pro-fefsing Philicke and Chirurgerie is very worthie to be observed and kept faithfullie, of evenie true and honeft Artests, althought he himselfe were but a heathen man , and without the true knowledge of the living God and thou? yet for his noble and excellent f kilouth out in Phificke and Chirurgerie, he Whole finite in the forgetten in the bold W of vs his policitie but guine this to be had in an honor in the to be had in an honor in the list to be had in an honor in the second rable remembrace of tome do particular for cuer.